-Course DescriptionThis course introduces the concept of students as content creators, providing a rationale and describing how it aligns with state or common core standards.
-Beyond concepts, the course includes examples of student-created content, an exploration of available digital tools, and how to incorporate the process of student-created content into lesson plans and assessments.
-This course is intended for teachers at all grade levels in all subject areas.
+Course DescriptionThis course is designed to introduce the concept of students as content creators and provide a rationale for using content creation with your students — including how it aligns with state or common core standards.
+Beyond concepts, the course includes examples of student created content, an exploration of available digital tools and how to incorporate the process of student created content into lesson plans and assessments.
+This course is intended for teachers at all grade levels and in all subject areas.

 Lesson 1: The Concept of Students as Content Creators

-Learn what “students as content creators” means and why educators are embracing this new way of engaging and teaching students.
-By reading documentation produced by practicing teachers and watching this process in action, you'll begin to develop an understanding of the value of this type of instruction.
+In this lesson you will learn what the term “students as content creators” means and why educators are embracing this new way of engaging and teaching students.
+By reading documentation produced by practicing teachers and watching this process in action, you will develop an understanding of the value of this type of instruction.

 Lesson 2: The Link to State Standards